 There's no substitute for local knowledge.
 Remember that there's always a reason when a home is underpriced for its area, be it in Eagle River or elsewhere.
 If it's simply that it hasn't been updated in decades, it might be a good deal.
 But weigh the pros and cons carefully, and consider local zoning and development trends, in addition to structural condition.
 Exercise caution and do your due diligence.

-Overestimate the Costs
+Overestimate the Costs of Repairing the Property

 If there's anything sure about renovation, it's that the work will take twice as long as you expect and will cost more than you think.
 That, in itself, is not a good reason not to proceed; just be sure to give yourself a cushion both in terms of time and dollars.
 Whether you hire a contractor or plan to complete the bulk of the work yourself, be sure you understand the scope and the time frame.
 If you need plans and permits, know what's involved before you proceed.